 Proper course placement is important in fostering the academic success of college students.
 In order to ensure that students enroll in courses that match their individual skill levels and prior preparation, the Massachusetts Division of Higher Education has mandated that all new students take placement tests in reading, writing and mathematics.
 Framingham State University uses the Reading Comprehension test and the Elementary Algebra test.
 These tests are provided by Accuplacer, a division of the College Board, and are administered by computer.
 The writing test is designed by our English Department and is completed off-site, usually from the student's home, and done during a specific time frame.
 In addition, due to University requirements, some students are asked to take the modern language placement test to determine proper placement in a foreign language course.

-Placement testing is required of all entering matriculated students unless they have:
+Reading/Writing Placement testing is required of all entering matriculated students unless they have:

-- Transfer credits in college-level English or math.
+- Transfer credits in college-level English.